ngrok/ngrok-operator/docs/user-guide/crds.md

 Kubernetes has the concept of [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRDs) which allow you to define your own custom resources.
 This document will cover the CRDs you might use to achieve your goals with the ngrok Kubernetes Ingress Controller.

 _**Warning:**_  There are other CRDs not documented here that are used internally by the controller.
-It is not recomended to edit these, but inspecting them to query the state of the system could be useful at times.
+It is not recommended to edit these, but inspecting them to query the state of the system could be useful at times.
 See the [internal CRDs](../developer-guide/internal-crds.md) document for more details.

 ## Ngrok Module Sets